In confidential documents, U.S. military trainers describe Afghan security forces as incompetent, unmotivated and rife with deserters

 “The growth in the size and capability of the Afghan security forces and control of territory by those forces is robbing the Taliban of their propaganda target and bringing us closer to the success of the mission,” then-Sen. Carl Levin (D-Mich.), the chairman of the Armed Services Committee, said at a March 2011 hearing.

-“We are turning around the war,” added Sen. John McCain (R-Ariz.), the senior Republican on the committee at the time.
-“Afghan security forces are growing in quantity and improving in quality even faster than planned.”
+“Afghan security forces are growing in quantity and improving in quality even faster than planned,” added Sen. John McCain (R-Ariz.), the senior Republican on the committee at the time.
+“We are turning around the war.”

 In 2011, Obama ordered a partial, staged withdrawal of U.S. troops.
 With fewer Americans in the fight, setbacks began piling up for the Afghan security forces, and the Taliban slowly seized more territory.
 But U.S. commanders kept telling the public everything was going according to plan.